bypell/Worktime-Stopwatch/README.md

  a time tracker plugin for the godot engine made to help you dedicate a set amount of "work time" to your project each day.
 It can even keep track of the current foreground window and automatically stop the stopwatch when you get sidetracked and switch to a non-whitelisted window (this feature is Windows-only at the moment).
 </p>
 <p>
  This plugin only supports Windows and (hopefully, haven't tested) Linux.
-It can work on macOS if you comment out a small portion of the gdscript code that requires a custom c++ class or build the gdextension yourself.
+It can work on macOS if you comment out a small portion of gdscript code that requires a custom c++ class or build the gdextension yourself.
 </p>

 ## Screenshots